 New payment arrangements:

 We will not be taking cash or cheques for payment.
-We do have card payment facilities but to reduce any contact transmission risk, we are happy for you to arrange a bank transfer for your treatment in advance of your appointment if you prefer.
+We do have a card payment facility.
+However, to reduce any contact transmission, we are happy for you to arrange a bank transfer.
 Please ask our reception for the details.

-While we wait for the vaccine to be rolled out in the coming months, we continue to be in an ongoing battle against this disease, so now is not the time to relax.
-By this, we mean social distancing, hand washing, and continuing to protect the most vulnerable in our community.
-So, if you are unwell with any of the symptoms of Covid-19, please stay at home.
+We will remain practising social distancing, hand washing, and protecting the vulnerable in our community.
+Should you feel unwell with any of the symptoms of Covid-19, please stay at home.
 We will carry out a video consultation with you instead.

 If you have any concerns or questions about Covid-19 Clinic Safeguarding, please contact us to discuss.